ZoneAlarm Antivirus Review 2025: Is Your Digital Life Fortified?

 ZoneAlarm cost

-ZoneAlarm offers three tiers: a free version, a pro version at $35.95/first yr, or a premium version at $44.95/first yr.
+ZoneAlarm offers three tiers: a free version, a pro version at $35.95/first yr, and a premium version at $44.95/first yr.

 This pricing is reasonable compared to other antivirus programs, especially considering the number of devices you can protect with the Pro and Extreme Security NextGen plans.
 However, unlike some other options, ZoneAlarm does not offer VPN services or parental controls, which may detract from value, depending on your needs.